BEI2022/API-app/README.md

 primary_key is the column that every table must have as part of the primary key.relationship represents the connection between two ORM classes.

 In my program Marshmallow is a package to convert SQL statements into python language, i.e. serialization and deserialization.
-Use the dump() method to serialize the object and return the data in dict format and the dumps() method returns the data in json format.
-Use the load method to deserialize and return the dict format, and the same loads() method returns the json format.
+Use the dump() method convert a python object into JSON and additionally allows you to store the information into a file and the dumps() method returns a python object into a serialized JSON object.
+Use the load() method to Deserializes a JSON file object into a standard python object, and loads() method Deserializes a json object to a standard python object.

 In the UserSchema Class because the type parameter needs to validate the data so required=Ture.fields is the column to be displayed, ordered=True is the order in which it is written.